krowqa2k/CineVault/README.md

 - Xcode 15.4: The development environment used for building the app.
 - SDWebImage: For asynchronous image loading and caching.
 - Lottie: For adding rich animations to the app.
+- API: Free API from The Movie Database (TMDB)

 App Demonstration: